 Vehicle leaks can be elusive as there are a number of fluids in your vehicle and they can come from a variety of areas.
 Matching the color, odor, consistency, and location of the leak will give you a very good indication of its source.
 Here are some tips from the experts to help you in your search:

-- Let the cardboard sit for several hours or over night
+Let the cardboard sit for several hours or overnight.

 Check to find exactly where the oil is coming from (could be engine, sump, filter, driveshafts or gearbox) and try to trace all leaks to their source (often oil will pool in one area but will originate from above).
-Clear away any dirt and grime to determine the actual leak (most leaks come from failed plugs, seals, or gaskets).
+Clear away any dirt and grime to determine the actual leak.
+Most leaks come from failed plugs, seals, or gaskets.

-This liquid is usually neon blue-green in color and will be found leaking from the front of your vehicle (water pump, radiator, or thermostat housing).
+Usually neon blue-green in color and will be found leaking from the front of your vehicle (water pump, radiator, or thermostat housing).
 It often has a sweet smell.

-Brake fluid will be found leaking from around the wheels.
+Will often be found leaking from around the wheels.

-Thick Reddish or Clear =
+Thick reddish or clear =

 Will most likely be found leaking from the pipe connections on the steering rack.

-Reddish Pink =
+Reddish pink =

-Transmission fluid will often have a burnt smell.
+Often has a burnt smell.
 Be aware that mechanics sometimes use transmission fluid interchangeably with power steering fluid.